Martane1/teacher-pilot/replit.md

 ## Overview

-This is a desktop application for managing teachers in the DIRENS (Instituto Federal de Pernambuco) educational system.
-Built with Python and Tkinter, it provides a comprehensive interface for managing teacher data across multiple IFPE campuses.
-The system handles teacher registration, data validation, backup management, statistics generation, and export capabilities with a focus on Brazilian educational institution requirements.
+This is a desktop application for managing teachers in the DIRENS (Diretoria de Ensino da Aeronáutica) educational system.
+Built with Python and Tkinter, it provides a comprehensive interface for managing teacher data across multiple Brazilian Air Force educational institutions.
+The system handles teacher registration, data validation, backup management, statistics generation, and export capabilities with a focus on Brazilian Air Force educational requirements.

 ## User Preferences